 Any accident caused by OUID can result in serious fines and penalties.
 Contact OUID Defense Attorneys Grand Rapids, Michigan today.
 The legal team of John Engman & Associates has nearly four decades of experience handling cases in the West Michigan courts.

 If your OUID offense resulted in an accident that involved serious injuries to another person, you could be looking at felony charges.
-You could be facing a maximum of five-year prison sentence.
+You could be facing a maximum of a five-year prison sentence.
 And if the accident caused a death, you could be looking at a fifteen-year prison sentence.
 The penalty is even more severe if the death is of a first responder; that could land you in prison for twenty years.

 The number of drugged driving charges has increased in Michigan.
 As a result, the police feel stricter penalties are required to make people think twice before driving under the influence of drugs.
 This also includes the use of prescription drugs, even those that their doctor prescribed.
 People need to be aware of the possible side effects of any medicines they take that can impact their ability to drive safely.

-Michigan has passed a new law regarding OUID’s increasing the penalties you face when convicted.
+Michigan has passed a new law regarding OUID, increasing the penalties you face when convicted.
 Under the prior statute, police officers and prosecutors did not have to establish beyond a reasonable doubt that you were driving drugged to convict you of OUID.
 They only needed to show that any level of drug was present in your system while you were driving.
 As a result, many people got wrongfully convicted because certain drugs can remain in your system, sometimes for months after you took them.

 Your Grand Rapids OUID Defense Team